 It’s a day that is internationally recognised to help increase awareness of HIV, challenge stigma, raise money and improve education.
 Many people also use the day to remember those who have died of AIDS.

-The first World AIDS Day was held in 1988 and it was the first ever global health day.
+2018 marks the 30th Annual World AIDS Day, which was was the first ever global health day.